-We consider the molecular Hamiltonian in the Born-Oppenheimer approximation.
+\textit{Molecular system} -- Next, we consider a molecular Hamiltonian in the Born-Oppenheimer approximation.
 In the second quantization formalism, the Hamiltonian has the form

 where $a^{(\dagger)}$ are the fermionic annihilation (creation) operators, defined by the anticommutation relation $\{a^{\dagger}_{i},a_{j}\} = \delta_{ij}$, whereas $h_{pq}$ and $V_{pqrs}$ represent the one- and two-body integrals, respectively.
-First, we identify the molecular system we want to study, together with the basis set we want to use.
-In this manuscript, we study the ammonia molecule (NH$_3$) using the Intrinsic Atomic Orbitals (IAO) ~\cite{Knizia2013iao} minimal basis set obtained from a mean-field calculation performed on the bigger aug-cc-pVQZ basis ~\cite{Kendall92_cc-orb}.
+In this manuscript, we study the ammonia molecule (NH$_3$) using the Intrinsic Atomic Orbitals (IAO)\cite{Knizia2013iao} minimal basis set obtained from a mean-field calculation performed on the bigger aug-cc-pVQZ basis \cite{Kendall92_cc-orb}.
 We consider a configuration in which one of the N$-$H bonds is stretched at a bond length of $1.5 ~\angstrom$.
 This stretching enhances the strong correlation in the electronic structure, as the atomic-like character of the constituent atoms is increased.
 The \quantum \, space is represented by the Highest Occupied and the Lowest Unoccupied Natural Orbitals (HONO/LUNO) \cite{Barison2022iao}, for a total of four spin-orbitals.
 We freeze the lowest energy orbital, corresponding to the $1s$ of the nitrogen atom.
 Additional details regarding the ammonia simulation can be found in \cref{app:ammonia_details}.

-To leverage the variational encoding discussed in the previous section, we map the fermionic Hamiltonian of \cref{eq:chem_hami} onto a spin Hamiltonian using the Jordan-Wigner transformation ~\cite{Jordan93} (though other transformations could also be employed~\cite{Bravyi02_bk,Verstraete_2005,Whitfield_2016,Chen_2022}).
-We constraint the ansatz explicitly in order to be particle-preserving, as the original Hamiltonian (see \cref{sec:model}).
-In \cref{fig:ammonia_ext} we consider two different hybrid encodings: the first one has no particle restriction in each subspace, and only the conservation of the total number of particles is imposed, while in the second one, we fix the number of particles in each subspace to the value of the initial Hartree-Fock calculation (HF \cite{szabo1996modern}).
+We map the fermionic Hamiltonian of \cref{eq:chem_hami} onto a spin Hamiltonian using the Jordan-Wigner transformation ~\cite{Jordan93} (though other transformations could also be employed~\cite{Bravyi02_bk,Verstraete_2005,Whitfield_2016,Chen_2022}).
+We constraint the ansatz explicitly in order to be particle-preserving.